← back to 420kc.dev

 Currently open to remote contract work, short-term builds, and small-team engineering or product roles.

-Strongest fit:
+Best fit: